 Who should get the flu vaccine?

 “The CDC recommends that everyone six months of age and older get a flu vaccine every season,” said Dr. Teramana.
-However, Kettering Health Network’s free flu shot program is only for adults.
+However, Kettering Health’s free flu shot program is only for adults.

 Eligible for free flu shots: